fameteor/specs/README.md

 # specs

+## PERS viewer

+- Put a filter function on the link : if filser false => no link
+- Put a callback when click on the link
+- Put a color control

 ## Redundant Objects fusion

 When redundant, 2 objects may be fusionned : one will keep all properties and the second one deleted.
 If properties are in conflict, a choice is proposed.
 A possibility of fusion cancellation is proposed.